 My name is Isaac Livingston.
 I am from Neyyoor India.

 Satan deceived Eve with cunning ingenuity in the Garden of Eden.
 Genesis 3 says: "4) And the serpent said unto the woman, Ye shall not surely die:" Then, Eve deceived her own beloved husband without knowing what she was doing.
 "6) ..., she took of the fruit thereof, and did eat, and gave also unto her husband with her; and he did eat."
 The deceit that occurred in the Garden of Eden continues today, as Satan deceives his followers and they in turn deceive other people.
 Just as Eve deceived Adam, Satan’s followers today deceive their own loved ones.
-Sadly, this deception often occurs with the best of intentions or by ignorance, and these false teachers often may even do it on purpose, but they don’t understand or realize the harm they are doing.
+Sadly, this deception often occurs with the best of intentions or ignorant, and these false teachers often may even do it on purpose, but they don’t understand or realize the harm they are doing.

 Satan told Eve that she would not die.
 He also said that, by disobeying God, she would become like God.
 Even now, preachers teach the same message to their congregations.
 They teach Christians that they are saved (meaning that they will not be punished with eternal death) even while they continue in sin (i.e., disobedience to God), which is the same as Satan told Eve that she will not die, even if she disobey the commandment of God, by eating the fruit.
 This teaching is intentional deception – it does not match Biblical teaching.
 These false teachers don’t mention the eternal consequences of sin; they encourage their congregations and loved ones to continue in sin.
 They say that these sins are unavoidable and have no consequences – and they are all forgiven already.
 This type of teaching is deadly deception.